 But our conversation happened before all that, in a past still tethered to even the slightest bit of hope.
-It was a fascinating and moving dialogue in which we ruminated on the now-fading intimacy of in-person experience, documentary filmmaking’s power to amplify voices, and the beautiful ugliness of split pea soup.
+It was a fascinating and moving dialogue in which we ruminated on the now-fading intimacy of in-person experience, and documentary filmmaking’s power to amplify voices.

 This conversation has been condensed and edited for clarity.